Table of Contents

 The programs outlined on this page are inclusive of all the programs offered by the state of New Mexico.
 However, there are also programs that offer assistance for elderly care at a national level.
 When exploring options for care assistance, it’s important to explore all avenues of assistance to find the program that is most ideal for the given situation.
 Please use our Resource Locator Tool to search for national programs.

 In New Mexico, the Medicaid program is called Centennial Care and is a managed care program.
-Via this program, nursing home care is provided, in addition to some personal care assistance.
+Via this program, nursing home care (Institutional Care Medicaid) is provided, in addition to some personal care assistance.

 Prior to the transition to a managed care program in 2014, the state offered two Medicaid Waiver programs, the CoLTS C Waiver and the Mi Via Waiver.
 However, similar care services and self-direction of care are now offered through Centennial Care via the Community Benefit.

-Community Benefit provides long-term care services for seniors in order to assist them in aging in place, rather than require nursing home placement.
+Community Benefit provides long-term care services for seniors in order to assist them in aging in place (in their home or in assisted living), rather than require nursing home placement.
 Services may include personal care assistance, adult day care, respite care, personal emergency response systems, private duty nursing, and more.
 With Community Benefit, there is an option for Self-Directed Community Benefit (SDCB) care, which means eligible applicants are able to choose their own care provider, including some family members.

 Elderly residents of New Mexico may also receive non-Medicaid Services for Seniors via the Older Americans Act.
 These services, which are intended to promote the independence of elderly individuals and aging in place, are offered via two local Area Agencies on Aging (AAA).
 However, services may vary based on the geographic area in which the AAA office serves.
 Benefits may include meal services, adult day care, in-home respite care, transportation assistance, and homemaker services.
 Learn more.